ethereum-optimism/community-hub/src/docs/users/fees-in-optimistic-ethereum.md

 rollupTxSize * dataPrice + executionPrice * gasUsed
 ```

+where

+* `rollupTxSize` is the size of the serialized rollup transactions if it were published on L1,
+* `dataPrice` is a value set by the sequencer based on the current L1 congestion,
+* `executionPrice` is fetched via the standard `eth_gasPrice` rules that geth uses based on the current L2 congestion, and
+* `gasUsed` is the standard result of `eth_estimateGas` for a transaction.

 (See [ethereum-optimism/go-ethereum/pull/273](https://github.com/ethereum-optimism/go-ethereum/pull/273) for more info on these variables.)

 **To minimize gas costs for users, we recommend minimizing your `rollupTxSize`.**
-For example, you can reduce your `uint256` state variables to `uint32` variables wherever possible in your transaction inputs.
+For example, you can reduce your `uint256` values to `uint32` variables wherever possible in your transaction inputs.
-By reducing the size of your state variables, you will likely cut costs to reduce your `rollupTxSize` in exchange for increasing the amount of `gasUsed` for your transaction.
+By reducing the size of your input variables, you will likely cut costs to reduce your `rollupTxSize` in exchange for increasing the amount of `gasUsed` for your transaction.

 From these gas estimation variables, this means that the majority of transaction costs _until L2 becomes congested_ will be equal to `rollupTxSize * dataPrice`.